Counting closed geodesics in Moduli space: Geodesics in the thin part of moduli space

-\subsection{A system of inequalities.}
+\subsection{A system of inequalities}

 Suppose $0 < s < 1$ (in fact we will be using $s=1/2$ only).
 Let $\tau \GG 1$ be a parameter to be chosen later.
 (In particular we will assume $e^{-(1-s)\tau} < 1/2$.)
-Let $A_\tau$ be the operator of averaging over a ball of radius $\tau$ in Teichm\"uller space.
+Let $A_\tau$ be the operator of averaging over a ball of radius $\tau$ in $\cT_{g}$ with respect to the Teichm\"uller metric.
 So if $f$ is a real-valued function on Teichm\"uller space, then

 \bold{Remark.} In \cite{EM}, \cite{Jayadev} and \cite{EMM} the average is over spheres.
-In this context, we use balls, since Minsky's product region theorem gives us much more precise information about balls then about spheres.
+In this context, we use balls, since Minsky's product region theorem gives us much more precise information about balls than about spheres.